The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Details of the variational minimization of the slave-rotor mean-field free energy

-Notice that in using Eq.~\eqref{eq:H_theta} we have neglected spatial fluctuations of the field $\t_a$.
+Notice that in using Eq.\eqref{eq:H_theta} we have neglected spatial fluctuations of the field $\t_b$.
 This restricts our ground state manifold (for example, it can not capture spin-correlations~\cite{zaho2007self}).
-However, it allows for a significant simplification, by rendering the expectation value of the rotor correlator a product of local expectation values $\langle e^{i(\t_{i\tau}-\t_{j\tau})}\rangle = \langle e^{i\t_{i\tau }}\rangle\langle e^{-i\t_{j\tau}}\rangle=Z_\tau$.
-Consequently, the expectation value of the kinetic energy terms can be straightforwardly transformed back to momentum space, reproducing the exact continuum dispersion relation Eq.~\eqref{eq:H_M}.
+However, it allows for a significant simplification: The expectation value of the rotor correlation function becomes a product of local expectation values $\langle e^{i(\t_{i\tau}-\t_{j\tau})}\rangle = \langle e^{i\t_{i\tau }}\rangle\langle e^{-i\t_{j\tau}}\rangle=Z_\tau$.
+Consequently, the expectation value of the kinetic energy terms can be straightforwardly transformed back to momentum space, reproducing the exact continuum dispersion relation Eq.\eqref{eq:H_b}.